 2. CALIFORNIA SPLIT (1974) — OPENING FIVE-CARD DRAW LOWBALL SCENE IN GARDENA

 Comments: California Split is a typical Robert Altman film, where the characters and their lives are essentially the entire movie.
 So realistic, this film shot nearly 40 years ago perfectly captures the quirky California cardroom subculture and the oddball characters who inhabit poker tables most days and nights.
 Unfortunately, as it goes on longer, the film deviates from a wickedly funny opening scene, which is posted here.
-This opening scene could just as easily have been shot today as back in the early 1970’s.
+This opening scene could just as easily have been shot today as back in the early 1970s.
 Everyone at the poker table could very well be the next lineup of players in tomorrow’s game.
 Anyone who has ever played in these types of games will instantly appreciate the confrontation and sense of realism.
-The final scenes of California Split, with the much-noted appearance by “Amarillo Slim” Preston (not included here) is also worth seeing.
-But this opener with the credit rolling and some narration on the rules of the game as background is a perfect opener.
+The final scenes of California Split, with the much-noted appearance by “Amarillo Slim” Preston (not included here) are also worth seeing.
+But this opener with the credits rolling and some narration on the rules of the game as the background is a perfect opener.

 1. THE CINCINNATI KID (1965) — FINAL HAND WITH “THE KID” VERSUS ‘THE MAN”

 Comments: Many serious poker players don’t like this movie scene, for reasons which are technical rather than artistic.
-Let’s be clear, the climatic final hand played out between Steve McQueen as the “Cincinnati Kid” and Edward G. Robinson as “Lancy Howard” is absurd.
+Let’s be clear, the climactic final hand played out between Steve McQueen as the “Cincinnati Kid” and Edward G. Robinson as “Lancy Howard” is absurd.
 It would never happen.
 Then, there’s the atrocious way McQueen plays the hand, which seals his fate.
 Finally, there’s the utterly laughable notion that in high-stakes poker games any player can simply reach into his wallet or ask for more credit.
 It’s ludicrous.
-So, what makes the such a great poker scene and one that stands above the rest?
+So, what makes this such a great poker scene and one that stands above the rest?
 First and foremost, it’s the way a great poker hand should be shot — from start to finish.
 The Cincinnati Kid is a boldly realistic movie.
 It shows poker as a respectable profession for some — unheard of during those times.
 In their own ways, both of the lead characters are honorable men.
 They want to win.
 They want to be the best at their chosen profession.
 It also shows the grind — which wears down even the best at the game.
 What makes this scene outstanding is the stellar cast and the final amazing scene.
 It begins so slowly, so innocently — just as real poker hands do.
 As each card is dealt, the room full of powerful people becomes more intense.
 Those watching begin projecting their own hopes, desires, and suspicions upon the hand and the game.
-The hand plays out to gut punching conclusion, filmed to absolute perfection.
+The hand plays out to gut-punching conclusion, filmed to absolute perfection.
 An amazing cast.
 A brilliant movie.
 A thrilling conclusion.
 This stands as the best poker movie of all time and the best scene ever.

 One more thing: Technically, for poker purists, this scene is much better (and more realistic).